 Skip to Content

-Pork Vindaloo is a spicy hot and sour curry with Goan/Portuguese origins and my recipe is heavily influenced by British Indian food.
+Pork vindaloo is a hot and sour Goan curry; my version is influenced by British Indian flavours, delivering succulent meat in a fiery sauce.

 My site is littered with curry recipes inspired by my love of British Indian curry houses.

-This pork vindaloo joins a beef vindaloo recipe on my site and the choice of pork and beef to some extent are both fairly “unusual”.
+This pork vindaloo joins a beef variant on my site, and the choice of pork and beef, to some extent, is both fairly "unusual".

-However, the use of pork harks back to this curries Indo Portuguese origins.
-It hails from Goa in south India and was originally a take on Portuguese pork that would have been preserved in wine and garlic.
+However, the use of pork harks back to this curries Indo-Portuguese origins.
+It hails from Goa in southern India, just like my chicken xacuti recipe.
+It was originally a take on Portuguese pork that would have been preserved in wine and garlic.

-I scale back the tamarind a little and increase the vinegar as the sour element and also move to cider vinegar as an ode to the pork.
+I scale back the tamarind slightly and increase the vinegar as the sour element, and also switch to cider vinegar as an ode to the pork.

-The fenugreek disappears in this recipe and instead is replaced with fennel because fennel and pork is a match made in heaven.
+The fenugreek disappears in this recipe and instead is replaced with fennel because fennel and pork are a match made in heaven.

 Frequently Asked Questions